MIT has numerous resources for MIT community members, including spouses, partners, and families:

 - Mind+Hand+Heart: The MindHandHeart Initiative is tapping into MIT’s passionate community spirit and innovative problem-solving skills to enhance mental health and well-being at MIT.
 Students, faculty, staff, and mental health and wellness experts are working together to launch new efforts and coordinate existing support services.

-Employee Resource Groups: These are open to all postdocs.
+- Employee Resource Groups are open to all postdocs.
 They are employee-led groups formed around common interests, issues, and/or a common bond or background.
 MIT’s current ERGs are: African, Black, American, Caribbean @MIT; Asian Pacific American ERG; Disabilities ERG: Latino ERG; Lesbian, Bisexual, Gay, Transgender Queer(LBGTQ) ERG; Millennials ERG; and Women in IT ERG

-The International Scholars Office (located in E18-209) assists MIT faculty and staff in bringing international scholars to campus, advises on immigration and other matters, issues visa documents, and holds weekly orientation sessions.
+- The International Scholars Office (located in E18-209) assists MIT faculty and staff in bringing international scholars to campus, advises on immigration and other matters, issues visa documents, and holds weekly orientation sessions.
+They also have links to cultural groups and resources.

 - See Information for New Postdocs and Career sections (Responsible Conduct of Research; Postdoctoral Mentoring and Advising Toolkit; and other)